 You can have a ceramic heater sauna or a carbon heater sauna.
-Ceramic heats the entire space to 150 degrees but there can be hot spots.
+Ceramic heats the entire space to 150 degrees, but there can be hot spots.
 A carbon heater heats a room evenly and is better at heating the body.

 Saunas can reach temperatures of 150 degrees or more.
-When you build a sauna, you need a softwood that is flexible and not easily damaged by moisture or warped by heat.
+When you build a sauna, choose a softwood that is flexible and not easily damaged by moisture or warped by heat.
 The most popular choices are cedar saunas.
-Cedar planks have a beautiful look, a pleasant smell and remain cool enough to sit on comfortably.
+Cedar planks have a beautiful look, pleasant smell and remain cool enough to sit on comfortably.
 They're also anti-bacterial and anti-fungal.
 Other top sauna wood choices include poplar, basswood and hemlock.
 Both basswood and poplar are hypoallergenic and virtually odor free.
 Hemlock is a budget-friendly choice.

-- A typical sauna can be as large as 8 feet by 12 feet or as small as 3 feet bt 3 feet.
+- A typical sauna can be as large as 8 feet by 12 feet or as small as 3 feet by 3 feet.
 A smaller room will be easier to heat and keep hot.